 The evolution of Ann Siang Hill, Club Street and Gemmill Lane just keeps getting better with exceptional bars, cafes and restaurants.

-Located in Chinatown, this hotspot is a charming area by day and buzzing enclave by night.
+Located in Chinatown, this hotspot is a charming area by day and a buzzing enclave by night.
 The interconnected roads of Ann Siang Hill and Club Street have all you need for a quick recharge – from intimate restaurants to rooftop bars with sweeping views.
 You’ll also find indie retail shops and hidden bars in the mix.
 Tip: take in the beautiful streets lined with restored shophouses and lush green spaces if you’re heading down during the day.
 Psst: we’ve also added in Club Street’s quiet little sister, Gemmill Lane, for those who want to explore all the nooks and crannies in the vicinity.

 Ann Siang Hill guide: Best restaurants, shops and things to do

 Ladies, are you planning to refresh your wardrobe?
 You gotta check out local fashion brand Yumumu.
 The clothes range from formal and streamlined to laidback and sensual, all precisely designed with clean lines and touches of femininity.
 Why not pick up a few exquisite pieces of jewellery while you’re here?
 Each collection is meticulously handwoven and pays homage to the beauties of past eras.

 Yumumu, #02-01, 14 Ann Siang Road, Singapore 069694

 Here’s a cosy cocktail bar for after-work drinks with friends (or colleagues).
 Located behind Maxi Coffee, this “pocket bar” is famed for switching up its menu every few months.
 Not a fan of change?
 Fret not – the menu also features a few mainstays that you’re familiar with.
 If you’re feeling peckish, there’s a selection of small plates, bar snacks, and sweets that go with your drinks.